vedant-khandelwal/falkonry-sdk-documentation/source/index.html.md

 If you have many value variables, it is difficult to summarize wide-form datasets at a glance
 </aside>

-## Create datastream with microseconds precision
+## Create Datastream with microseconds precision

 > To create datastream with microseconds precision, use the following code: